and Lardworks Fiber & Glass Studio.

 Meet the gentle alpaca up close.
 Our educational tours take you from alpaca origins and care to learning how their delightfully soft fiber is processed and used in wearables and art.
 The tour also includes a visit to Lardworks Glass & Fiber studio gallery/store.

-Thursday, Dec 12 – Wet Felting a Flower Necklace Class – No Tours
+Friday, June 9 – Private Nuno Felting a Patchwork Scarf Class – No Tours

 Please read the tour info below

 Our dogs have a job on the farm…besides entertaining our guests.
 Their job is to keep other canines off our property.
 Canines are the biggest threat to alpacas as a predator.
 The Alpacas don’t like our dogs, but they know our dogs.
 Even keeping your dog in the car can be a problem if our dogs know they are there as they will jump on your vehicle.
 So, long story short….NO DOGS please!

 We do not charge a fee per person to visit our farm.
 We do however appreciate donations or store/gallery shoppers!
 You can now make an online donation prior to your visit, Click Here.

 Tours usually take between 45 minutes to an hour.
 Just depends on the visitors.